 If an event planner is asking for personal information, you should be suspicious.
 This can include information like your address to mail a check or financial information like bank account numbers for a wire transfer.

 A common scammer tactic is to send a check or wire transfer for more than the agreed-upon booking amount.
 They will ask you to deposit the check and forward the additional funds elsewhere or back to them.
-If you receive a check as described you should cease communication with the event planner and destroy the check.
+If you receive a check as described, you should cease communication with that person and destroy the check.

 Book through GigSalad

 Keep your bookings on GigSalad to ensure your payments are secure and alleviate the risk of being scammed.
-Not only do we have multiple security systems in place to prevent fraudulent bookings, but each payment is screened to ensure it is legitimate.
-If someone refuses to book on GigSalad it may be a sign that they know our system will catch them at that point.
+Not only do we have multiple security measures in place to prevent fraudulent transactions, but each payment is screened to ensure it is legitimate.
+If someone refuses to book on GigSalad, it is often a sign that they know our fraud protection will catch them.

-In the modern era it’s almost impossible to not be the target of a scammer at some point.
+In the modern era, it’s almost impossible not to be the target of a scammer at some point.
 Whether it’s on social media, online shops, phishing emails, or platforms like GigSalad.
-In most cases, your best defense against online scams is to be well-informed and know what to look for.
+An ideal defense against online scams is to be well-informed and know what to look for.
 If your gut tells you that something about a request is off, you should trust it.

 Sonia is a Customer Happiness Agent at GigSalad and uses the knowledge she’s gained from helping both the vendor and client through the booking process to give her best event planning advice.
 When she’s not at work she enjoys the outdoors, a good book, trying new recipes, and spending quality time with her husband and their furbabies.